sevagh/headbang.py/docs/index.md

 # headbang-beats: beat tracking algorithms for fully-mixed prog metal

-The original motivation of `HeadbangBeatTracker` was to only predict beats that aligned with strong percussive onsets.
+The original motivation of `HeadbangBeatTracker` was to only predict strong beats that aligned with strong percussive onsets.
 The most common form of beat tracking output is overlaying clicks on the input audio track - in my opinion, it is very displeasing when the click is wrong. `HeadbangBeatTracker` is focused on eliminating false positives, and will output much fewer "strong beats" than the underlying beat trackers.
+The outputs are generally sparse (it will make fewer predictions, that tend to be more correct).

 For example, during a segment of the song where there is a lull and the drums are silent, there may be a silent/implicit beat, but `HeadbangBeatTracker` will not emit any clicks.
 The code has been tested mostly on prog metal and djent - Vitalism, Kadinja, Periphery, Anup Sastry, Meshuggah, Animals as Leaders, etc. As there are no ground truth annotations for such music, all of the testing and verification was done manually by yours truly, with some helper scripts - the workflow will be described later on.